surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/Add-Member.md

 This example adds the **SizeInMB** script method to a **FileInfo** object that calculates the file size to the nearest MegaByte.
-The second command creates a **ScriptBlock** that uses the **Round** static method from the `[math]` type to round the file size to the second decimal place.
+The second command creates a **ScriptBlock** that uses the **Round** static method from the `[Math]` type to round the file size to the second decimal place.

 The **Value** parameter also uses the `$this` automatic variable, which represents the current object.
 The `$this` variable is valid only in script blocks that define new properties and methods.